tfardet/NNGT/doc/user/install.rst

 **Using the multithreaded algorithms**

-Install a compiler (the default `msvc` should already be present, otherwise you can install VisualStudio) before you make the installation.
+Install a compiler (the default :command:`msvc` should already be present, otherwise you can install VisualStudio) before you make the installation.

-In case of problems with `msvc`:
+In case of problems with :command:`msvc`:

 * install `MinGW <http://mingw.org/>`_ or
   `MinGW-W64 <https://mingw-w64.org/doku.php>`_